andres81/Model_of_the_Psyche/README.md

 ## Appendix A - Hypothesis of fast Learning

+The idea is that because we are social, and we have to survive socially in the group, we have to stand out, or at the very least contribute the skills and/or wisdom/knowledge to be worthwhile to the group.
+In the end you are costing energy and the group is paying the price.

+It is therefore important to learn fast that what is beneficial to social survival.
+In the end it costs also a lot of energy to acquire the skills or gain the knowledge/wisdom.
+200_000 years ago there were no fridges to replenish energy.
+And the brain burns a lot of fuel to work and operate.

+These requirements can be regarded as filters and prerequisites to learn fast.
+The filters determine what to learn.
+The prerequisites determine if the knowledge is in the right form and the circumstances are such that learning will be done.

+Prerequisites:

+1. Scope: What is the model of the subject.
+Without a model, an abstraction, the brain cannot calculate how much energy it will cost, how much work it will cost to gain the knowledge/wisdom or acquire the skill.
+   1. Clear boundaries
+   2. Clear logical explanations that make sense: Vagueness will stop the process immediately.
+2. What will it be useful for, what can the subject do with it, so that it can determine if it will benefit social survival
+3. Learning goes by doing it.
+For languages this means understanding texts and audio.
+In a psychosocial context.

 ## Appendix B - Social Defenses

 ## Appendix C - Social Systems